elfmaster/shiva_blogposts/shiva_introduction.md

 ### Development History and Key Milestones

 Shiva originated as a radical new Linux virus infection technique; an experimental “evil” dynamic linker that loads a fully relocatable Virus into memory with self-propagation through PT_INTERP modification (see “Preloading the Linker for Fun and Profit,” tmp.0ut 2021: https://tmpout.sh/2/6.html).
-It quickly evolved into a mature platform for in-process debugging, tracing, fuzzing, and runtime security hardening via loadable C modules [Toorcamp 2022 presentation](https://talks.toorcon.net/toorcamp-2020-2019/talk/V3PT9U/)
+It quickly evolved into a platform for in-process debugging, tracing, fuzzing, and runtime security hardening via loadable C modules [Toorcamp 2022 presentation](https://talks.toorcon.net/toorcamp-2020-2019/talk/V3PT9U/)

 Since late 2022, Shiva has been funded under Phases 2 and 3 of the DARPA Assured Micropatching (AMP) program.
-As of 2025, it remains a cornerstone technology in the DARPA Enhanced SBOM for Optimized Software Sustainment (E-BOSS) program, where it serves as the primary runtime mechanism for applying assured binary patches to Linux software at enterprise and mission-critical scale.
+As of 2025, it remains a cornerstone technology in the DARPA Enhanced SBOM for Optimized Software Sustainment (E-BOSS) program, where it serves as a Chief binary patching solution.

-Current development efforts focus on significantly improved DWARF integration and innovative linking techniques that deliberately lower the expertise barrier: enabling security engineers and patch developers to author effective, production-grade micropatches for ELF binaries with little or no traditional reverse-engineering knowledge required.
+Current development efforts focus on significantly improving DWARF integration and innovative linking techniques that deliberately lower the expertise barrier: enabling security engineers and patch developers to author effective, production-grade software patches for ELF binaries with little or no traditional reverse-engineering knowledge required.

-The original design specification remains a valuable reference for foundational concepts, although some implementation details have evolved:
+The original design specification for Shiva's binary patching capabilities remains a valuable reference for foundational concepts, although some implementation details have evolved:
 https://github.com/advanced-microcode-patching/shiva/blob/main/documentation/shiva_final_design.pdf

 ### A demand for rapid patching of Linux software

 Over the past decade, the need for practical Linux binary patching has grown significantly as vulnerabilities rise and vendor patches often take months or longer to arrive.
 Until recently, options were limited to manual, error-prone workarounds with little automation or ease of use.
 Shiva aims to help by offering a pragmatic patch development workflow — even for legacy software and when source code isn’t available.
-This makes it possible to quietly address known security issues, like buffer overflows or unsafe functions, long before official updates are released, helping reduce risk in production systems without fanfare or disruption.
+This makes it possible to quietly patch known security issues, like buffer overflows or unsafe functions, long before official updates are released, helping reduce risk in production systems without disruption.

 ### Shiva's high-level binary patching goals

 #### Pragmatic and easy to use

 Shiva is designed to make binary patching feel natural and seamless within the everyday Linux development workflow.
-It lets developers write clean, pragmatic patches in C while building powerful security modules, instrumentation, or debugging tools.
-Thanks to its symbolic approach and user-friendly design, features like ELF symbol interposition and function splicing with line-number and DWARF symbol resolution exist.
+It lets developers write clean patches within the innate Linux/C development environment.
+Thanks to its symbolic approach and user-friendly design, features like ELF symbol interposition and function splicing with DWARF symbol resolution exist.
 This means you can quickly and precisely modify code or data in running programs using familiar symbols — almost as easily as editing source.
 C++ binaries are fully supported too; patches are simply written in C.

-#### Flexible, robust and handles hostile binaries
+#### Flexible and Robust

-Shiva is flexible, robust and powerful.
 Shiva is flexible like the dynamic linker `/lib64/ld-linux.so` but has the granularity of `"/bin/ld"` since it loads ELF relocatable objects.
 Patches are installed at load-time in a clean and modular fashion that avoids the clunky patching/un-patching/re-patching of on-disk ELF binary patching solutions.
 Shiva can even patch ELF binaries that have been stripped since it uses the [libelfmaster](https://github.com/elfmaster/libelfmaster) ELF parsing library under the hood which employs elite process-forensics-reconstruction techniques to rebuild the section headers and symbol tables on binaries that have been stripped or corrupted.

 #### Shiva flows with the existing ELF ecosystem